Bounding integral points on the Siegel modular variety A_2(2): Introduction

 For example, the Siegel varieties $A_g(n)$, which are the moduli spaces of $g$-dimensional principally polarised abelian varieties with full $n$-torsion, are widely studied but still quite mysterious for $g>1$.
 Important results include non-effective uniform boundedness of the full torsion under Vojta's conjecture \cite{AbramovichVarillyAlvarado17}, and effective height bounds for jacobians of hyperelliptic curves with good reduction \cite{vonKanel14}.
 We note that the latter result is of a different nature since it does not directly use the geometry of $A_g(n)$.

 The study of integral points on varieties was given a boost by Aaron Levin, who succeeded in extending Runge's method \cite{Levin08} (updated in \cite{Levin18}) and Baker's method \cite{Levin14} -- both classical methods for determining integral points on curves -- to varieties of any dimension.
-Recently, the second named author expanded both methods and applied these to $A_2(2)$ \cite{LeFourn3}, \cite{LeFourn5}.
-In this article we push these methods to their limit to find stronger effective results for integral points on $A_2(2)$.
+Recently, the second named author expanded on both methods and applied these to $A_2(2)$ \cite{LeFourn3}, \cite{LeFourn5}.
+In this article we push these methods to their limit to find stronger explicit effective results for integral points on $A_2(2)$.
+This is the first known explicit application of a higher-dimensional Baker's method.
+We hope this article paves the way for the explicit application of higher-dimensional Baker and Runge to other (modular) varieties.

 Our objects of interest are abelian surfaces over number fields with full 2-torsion (so $g=n=2$).
 Recall \cite{OortUeno} that over any field $k$, a principally polarised abelian surface $A_{/k}$ is isomorphic over a finite extension to either the jacobian of a (smooth) hyperelliptic curve of genus 2, or the product of elliptic curves (both endowed with the natural associated polarisations).